box/developer.box.com/content/guides/archives/restore-content.md

 To specify the destination, use the `parent.id` [parameter][Update parent id of file] in the request body.
 This is the ID of an existing folder (can be owned by any user) where you want to restore the file.

+To restore a file to user's root folder, use `0` as the `parent.id` value.
+Additionally, pass the ID of the user in the `parent.user_id` [parameter][Update parent user id of file] in the request body.

 ## Restore folder from archive

 To restore a folder from an archive, you can use the [`PUT /folders/:id`][Update folder] API endpoint.